Climate Change. Part 23:

 Raj Shah, a spokesperson for the White House, said:

-This is a very important development, because getting the U.S. Government to pay attention and respond responsibly to climate change is a three step process:
+This is a very important problem, because getting the U.S. Government to pay attention and respond responsibly to climate change is a three step process:

 - 1: To admit that climate change is happening.